-Students in our community health major prepare to build communities that promote and practice healthful living.
-You'll learn to advocate for and create community health programs to teach you the impact of health in communities.
+Students in our Community Health major prepare to build communities that promote and practice healthful living.
+You will learn to advocate for and create community health programs to teach you the impact of health in communities.
 A Community Health degree will prepare you for health advocacy, leadership, and education such as first aid, blood pressure screening, tobacco cessation, drug awareness and disease prevention.
-You'll study preventive medicine, health care services management, health policy and health law enforcement.
-Through classwork and field work, you'll learn how to do outreach for public health, non-profit and medical health agencies and organizations that support healthy lifestyles.
-And, you'll have opportunities to apply that learning in activities, campus programs, internships and volunteer situations that help people and communities adopt healthful behaviors.
+You will study preventive medicine, health care services management, health policy and health law enforcement.
+Through classwork and field work, you will learn how to do outreach for public health, non-profit and medical health agencies and organizations that support healthy lifestyles.
+Also, you will have opportunities to apply that learning in activities, campus programs, internships and volunteer situations that help people and communities adopt healthful behaviors.

-- On campus activities such as Health Promotions, UChoose, Community Health Fair and Student Health Action and Advisory Council provide opportunities to promote healthful lifestyles.
+- On campus activities such as Health Promotions, UChoose, Healthy Huskies, Community Health Fair and Student Health Action and Advisory Council provide opportunities to promote healthful lifestyles.

 - This discipline is also available as a minor to complement another major.

 - Students feel a sense of belonging.

 - Health Education Specialist